 - Clientless Deployment: Eliminating the need for client software reduces the IT department’s burden of endpoint software installation and maintenance, and with it, the risk of destabilizing the endpoint.
 The clientless nature also enables easy enterprise-wide deployment via in-network proxy configuration, as well as fully-centralized management of browsing policies and security updates across all devices within the enterprise network.

 - A Transparent User Experience: Users do not perceive a difference from a native experience browsing the Web, which is critical for ensuring end-user productivity and buy-in.
 Isolation technology users no longer have to alter the way they browse the Web or be distracted by changes to their browser’s behavior.
 Rendering speed and quality are essentially identical to native Web browsing for a broad range of media types including text and video, while day-to-day operations such as printing and copy-paste just work.

 About Menlo Security

-Menlo Security protects organizations from cyber attack by eliminating the threat of malware from Web and email.
-Menlo Security’s cloud based Isolation Platform easily scales to provide comprehensive protection across organizations of any size without requiring end point software or impacting end user experience.
+Menlo Security protects organizations from cyber attacks by eliminating the threat of malware from Web and email.
+Menlo Security’s cloud-based Isolation Platform easily scales to provide comprehensive protection across organizations of any size without requiring endpoint software or impacting the end-user experience.
 Menlo Security is trusted by some of the world’s largest enterprises, including Fortune 500 companies and financial services institutions.
-Backed by General Catalyst, Sutter Hill Ventures and Osage University Partners, Menlo Security is headquartered in Menlo Park, California.
+Backed by General Catalyst, Sutter Hill Ventures, and Osage University Partners, Menlo Security is headquartered in Menlo Park, California.
 For more information, visit http://www.menlosecurity.com or @menlosecurity.